apache/systemds/docs/beginners-guide-caffe2dml.md

 <br/>

-Caffe2DML is an **experimental API** that converts an Caffe specification to DML.
+Caffe2DML is an **experimental API** that converts a Caffe specification to DML.
 It is designed to fit well into the mllearn framework and hence supports NumPy, Pandas as well as PySpark DataFrame.

 # Training Lenet